barumau/pandunia/README.md

 #### Locations

-This website is available online at http://www.pandunia.info
+This website is available online at http://www.pandunia.info and at https://barumau.github.io/pandunia/

 All pure text files are stored in a version control repository in GitHub at https://github.com/barumau/pandunia